Benson-Gikonyo/alx-higher_level_programming/0x00-python-hello_world/README.md

     Use the function print

-Task 3: Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
+Task 3: Complete the given source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line.
 Use only f-strings.

-Task 4: Complete the source code in order to print the float stored in the variable number with a precision of 2 digits. use only fstrings
+Task 4: Complete the given  source code in order to print the float stored in the variable number with a precision of 2 digits. use only fstrings

-Task 5: Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
+Task 5: Complete the given source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
     You are not allowed to use any loops or conditional statement Your program should be maximum 5 lines long

-Task 6: Complete this source code to print Welcome to Holberton School! using both str1 and 2
+Task 6: Complete the given source code to print Welcome to Holberton School! using both str1 and 2

-Task 7: Complete this source code
+Task 7: Complete the given source code
     word_first_3 should contain the first 3 letters of the variable word word_last_2 should contain the last 2 letters of the variable word middle_word should contain the value of the variable word without the first and last letters

+Task 8: Complete the given source code to print object-oriented programming with Python, followed by a new line.